Localization involves adapting various elements of a site or software product’s user experience for a specific region or culture:

 4. Choose localization testers wisely (and set them up for success)

 To illustrate our last point, you’ll want native speakers and local experts to provide feedback on translation quality.
-However, they likely won’t be best suited to give feedback on the technicalities of your website, web application, or mobile app.
-This highlights the value of having testers with relevant expertise for each type of testing you conduct.
+However, they may not be able to provide equally high-value feedback on the technicalities of your website, web application, or mobile app.
+You need testers with relevant expertise for each type of testing you conduct.

 - User guides and documentation for your software

-- Glossaries complete with context on industry and brand-specific terminology
+- Glossaries with context on industry and brand-specific terminology

 Why do localization testing?

-Thoroughly testing a website or software product can be a complex process.
-But just as localization has benefits, localization testing also has advantages.
-It helps you understand how your website or app will perform in real-life scenarios.
-This is especially valuable because it lets you find and fix potentially disastrous issues pre-launch.
+Thoroughly testing a website or software product can be a complex process, but it has its advantages.
+It helps you understand how your website or app will perform in real-life scenarios, allowing you to identify and fix potentially disastrous issues pre-launch.

 You could fix this issue fast—say, within a few hours.
-But it’ll be tough to make up for a discouraging first impression, even if some people are open to buying from you again in the future.
-Plus, you’ll likely have lost a percentage of customers for good.
-(And think of how much worse it would be if there were a more complex or expensive issue.)
+But it’ll be tough to make up for that bad first impression.
+You’d likely lose a good percentage of customers for good.
+(And the negative effects would be even worse if there were a more complex, expensive, or time-consuming issue to fix.)

-Localization testing doesn't only protect you from mishaps like this.
-It protects end users as well, ensuring that they have a positive experience.
-This can promote ongoing engagement and eventual conversion.
+Localization testing doesn't just protect you from mishaps like this.
+It protects end users, too, ensuring that they have a positive experience.
+This can promote ongoing engagement, generate sales, and aid in customer retention.

 Take the reins on localization and localization testing